SEMICeu/documentation/editorial_flow.md

 An editorial flow is initiated when issues for a data specification are to be addressed.
 This section provides a high level overview on how the editor will interact with the SEMIC GitHub space to execute this task.

-First, it is provided a generic description of the editorial flow, at design level.
-It is composed of 3 main parts, for a total of six steps.
+First, we provide a generic description of the editorial flow, at design level.
+It is composed of three main parts, including a total of six steps.

-Next, it is provided an example of the generic editorial flow, to make it more concrete.
-To this end, for each of the three parts of the editorial flow, also a short screen videorecording has been prepared illustrating some steps.
+Next, we provide an example of the generic editorial flow, to make the description more concrete.
+To make the examples even more easier to understand, for each of the three parts of the editorial flow we also prepared a short screen videorecording, which illustrate in a more dynamic and visual manner some of the steps involved.

-Relevant links to the items described in following sections are numbered throughout the page and  included in **section 'Links'** at the bottom.
+Relevant links to the items described in following sections are numbered throughout the page, and are included in the **'Links' section** at the bottom.

-# Generic editorial flow
+# 1. Generic editorial flow

 ![Generic editorial flow](./images/editorial-flow-generic.jpg)

-The editorial flow consist of 3 larger parts with 6 steps in total:
+The editorial flow consist of 3 larger parts, with 6 steps in total:

 ## **Part 1: Change the UML model**

 *1. Find the latest UML master data*

-   The editor selects the data specification GitHub repository that contains the latest published artefacts to determine the source information.
+   The editor selects the GitHub repository of the data specification, which contains the latest published artefacts, to determine the source information.
    From that repository the UML file is copied to the **thema repository** (1).